I’m Sameen Karim. I geek out on all things technology and startups.

 In my freshman year, I founded Eventable.
 I knew calendars had a lot of potential and I wanted to build a platform that would make it easy for people to share events.
 As the venture started taking off, I made the difficult decision to drop out after the end of my sophomore year and focus on Eventable full-time.
 With a number of professors as our early investors, we raised a seed round and eventually moved to New York City to be closer to our customers.
 In 2018, Eventable was acquired by Rockerbox.

 As I look back at my journey, I’m grateful for the opportunities I’ve had to learn and grow.
 From fullstack development to product management to graphic design to sales, wearing many hats has been a constant theme in my career.
 And through it all, I’ve been fortunate to work with some of the most talented people in the field.
-Each role has been a lesson, each challenge a stepping stone, and I’m excited for what the next chapter holds.
+Each role has been a lesson, each challenge a stepping stone, and I’m forever excited for what the next chapter holds.